phoenixframework/phoenix_live_view/guides/client/dom-patching.md

 The "append" and "prepend" feature is often used with "Temporary assigns" to work with large amounts of data.
 Let's learn more.

+To react to elements being removed from the DOM, the `phx-remove` binding may be specified, which can contain a `Phoenix.LiveView.JS` command to execute.

+*Note*: The `phx-remove` command is only executed for the removed parent element.
+It does not cascade to children.

 ## Temporary assigns

 By default, all LiveView assigns are stateful, which enables change